Collins-Okyere/Alx_DjangoLearnLab/social_media_api/README.md

 DELETE /posts/{id}/ → Delete a post (only the author can)

-POST /comments/ → Comment on a post

-GET /comments/ → List comments

 Follow a user: POST /api/accounts/follow/{user_id}/

 Unfollow a user: POST /api/accounts/unfollow/{user_id}/